 This pure timer mode has a clock input option from Timer 1 overflow which is a cascaded counter to perform a 16-bit timer.
 When S1BRC overflows, it can be the clock source of UART0 or toggle the port pin output.
 "S1CKOE=1" enables the S1CKO output on port pin and masks the RI1 interrupt.

-The configuration of the Pure Timer mode of S1BRG is shown in Figure 19-5.
+The configuration of 8-bit Timer mode on S1BRG is shown in Figure 19-5.